vitroid/GenIce/README.md

 ### Placement of a tetrabutylammonium ion

 Let us assume that the id of the water molecule to be replaced by nitrogen of the TBA as zero.
-Place the nitrogen as a cation and also replace the water 2 by the counterion Br.
+Place the nitrogen as a cation and also replace the water 2 by the counter-ion Br.

     genice2 HS1 -c 0=N -a 2=Br --nodep > HS1.gro